MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ### Exercise 3 - Configure sign in frequency controls using a conditional access policy

-#### Task - Use the Azure Portal to configure conditional access
+#### Task - Use the Microsoft Entra admin center to configure conditional access

 As part of your company's larger security configuration, you must test a conditional access policy that can be used to control sign in frequency

-1. Browse to [https://portal.azure.com](https://portal.azure.com) and sign in using a Global administrator account for the directory.
+1. Browse to [https://entra.microsoft.com](https://entra.microsoft.com) and sign in using a Global administrator account for the directory.

-2. Open the portal menu and then select **Azure Active Directory**.
+2. Open the portal menu and then select **Microsoft Entra ID**.

-3. On the Azure Active Directory page, under **Manage**, select **Security**.
+3. On the menu, under **Identity**, select **Protection**.

-4. On the Security page, in the left navigation, select **Conditional access**.
+4. On the Protection menu, in the left navigation, select **Conditional access**.

 5. On the top menu, select **+ New policy** from the drop-down select **Create a new policy**.